bestwoody/tics-script/docs/global-concurrent.md

 ```

 ## Current implement
-* Different from above, NOT share connections anymore
-    * Eearly implement: partitions in the same node share the same connection.
-    * It conflicted with yarn-module.
-    * Benchmark shows that it not gain much performance.
-    * Extra complicacy.
 * In running config, partition number should not be greater than cpu core number
     * Too much partitions will be executed batch by batch, not all in the same time
-* The whole system still CPU bond, not IO bond
+* The whole system still CPU bound, not IO buond
     * Tunning concurrent args will improve the speed of TCP transfer interface
     * But no effect to the whole query elapsed time.
 * It's fast